ehamberg/gtdguide/src/lyagtd.markdown

 ways it is, but there is more to it, and it's really simple.
 Promise!
 So please read on.

-One of the basic assumptions of GTD is that you are dumb--or rather, that your subconsciousness is quite dumb when it comes to thinking about things you *should* have done.
-Like knowing you need to fix your bike before next week, but instead of reminding you when you actually drive by the hardware store that has the parts you need, it implants an incessant feeling of *"I need to remember...  something"* in your brain.
+One of the basic assumptions of GTD is that you are dumb--or, rather, that your subconsciousness is quite dumb when it comes to thinking about things you *should* have done.
+For example knowing you need to fix your bike before next week, but instead of reminding you when you actually drive by the bicycle shop, it implants an incessant feeling of *"I need to remember...  something"* in your brain.

 A great part of the "magic" is to convert both tasks and whims into *physical* and *visible* **actions** as you soon will see.